McNepp/QApplicationContext/README.md

 -# Uniform configuration.
 You may configure Q_PROPERTYs in a uniform way for all services that use this template.
 See the property `connectionTimeout` in the above example, which will be set to the same value for every service derived from this template.
 Even more interesting is the use of the placeholder `${stationId}` in the template's configuration.
-It will be resolved by use of a *private property* at the registration of the concrete service.
+It will be resolved by use of a *placeholder-value at the registration of the concrete service.
 -# Init-Methods.
 You may specify an *init-method* via the `mcnepp::qtdi::service_traits` of the service-template.
 -# Uniform advertising of service-interfaces.
 You may once specify the set of interfaces that a service-template advertises.
 That way, you don't need to repeat this for every service that uses the template.
 (See section [Service-interfaces](#service-interfaces) below).